jbrot/stainlesssteel/README.md

    # Update package mirrors (may be needed if you have a fresh install of MSYS2)
    $ pacman -Sy pacman-mirrors

-   # Install build tools needed for Rust.
+   # Install build tools needed for Stainless Steel.
 If you're building a 32-bit compiler,
    # then replace "x86_64" below with "i686".
 If you've already got git, python,
    # or CMake installed and in PATH you can remove them from this list.
 Note
    # that it is important that you do **not** use the 'python2' and 'cmake'